stsaria/AdvCommands/docs/features-EN/variables.md

 # Variables
 Variables are used to assign names to values.
-In modern programming, it's standard practice to use meaningful names (like userName) rather than meaningless names (like x, y, z).
+In modern programming especially, meaningful names (like userName) are basically used instead of meaningless names (like x, y, z).

 ## Basic Usage

-### Setting and Deleting Variables
+### Variable Setting and Deletion
 ```
 # Variable assignment
-setvar variableName value                    # Function-scoped variable
+setvar variable_name value
-setvarG variableName value                   # Global variable

-# Variable copying (copies all child elements)
+# Variable copying (copies all subordinate elements)
-copyvar sourceVariableName targetVariableName     # Function-scoped variable
-copyvarG sourceVariableName targetVariableName    # Global variable
+copyvar source_variable_name destination_variable_name

 # Variable deletion
-delvar variableName                          # Delete function-scoped variable
-delvarG variableName                         # Delete global variable
+delvar variable_name
 ```

 ### Variable Embedding
 ```
-<variableName>           # Normal variable embedding
+<variable_name>             # Normal variable embedding
 ```

 ## Built-in Variables
-Special variables provided by the system.
-See the predefined variables documentation for details.
+These are special variables provided by the system.
+For details, refer to the predefined variables documentation.

 ## Variable Existence Check
 ```
-<variableName?>          # Check if variable exists (hierarchical check)
+<variable_name?>            # Check if variable exists (hierarchical check)
-<variableName??>         # Check if variable exists directly (direct check)
+<variable_name??>           # Check if variable exists directly (direct check)
 ```

 Results return `true` or `false`.

-## Variable Scope

-### Function-scoped Variables
-- Variables set with `setvar`
-- Valid only within that function
-- Automatically deleted when function ends

-### Global Variables
-- Variables set with `setvarG`
-- Accessible from all functions
-- Persist until explicitly deleted

-### Variable Priority
-When variables with the same name exist:
-1. Function-scoped variables take priority
-2. If not found in function scope, global variables are referenced

 ## Data Types and Type Conversion
 ### Supported Data Types
 - **String**: Any text
-- **Number**: Integers and decimal numbers (processed internally as double type)
+- **Number**: Integer and decimal numbers (internally processed as double type)
 ### Type Conversion Behavior
-- Automatic numeric conversion attempted during operations
+- Automatic numerical conversion is attempted during operations
-- Error thrown if conversion fails
-- When decimal part is 0, automatically converted to integer notation (e.g., `5.0` → `5`)
+- When decimal places are 0, automatically becomes integer notation (e.g., `5.0` → `5`)

 ## Error Handling
 ### Non-existent Variables
-- When referencing a non-existent variable, it remains as `variableName`
+- When referencing a non-existent variable, it remains as `variable_name`
 - When using non-existent variables in operations, that operation is skipped
 ### Operation Errors
 - Division by zero: Returns `0`
-- Number conversion error: Throws error
+- Numerical conversion error: Throws an error

 ## Practical Usage Examples

 ### Basic Variable Operations
 ```
-# Assign aho to function-scoped variable baka
+# Assign aho to function variable baka
 setvar baka aho
 # Create copy kasu of baka
 copyvar baka kasu
 # Display
 cmd say <baka>
-# This displays aho
+# This will display aho.
 cmd say <baka!>
-# This executes as literal <baka>, not as a variable
+# This way, it executes as just <baka> instead of as a variable.

-# Assign daisuki to global variable zaemon (accessible from anywhere)
+# Assign daisuki to global variable (accessible from anywhere) zaemon
 setvarG zaemon daisuki
-# Delete function-scoped variable baka
+# Delete function variable baka
 delvar baka
 # Delete global variable zaemon
 delvarG zaemon